bencottier/DRL-TF2/notes.md

     - If I remove `polyak_update()` entirely, about 150 seconds.
 So updating the targets is a big chunk of the run time!
 But this doesn't counter my prediction yet - I need to use `tf.function`.
     - Ok, turns out that while `tf.assign` seems to be out of the 2.0 API, `Variable.assign` is alive and well.
 This seems to work well, and is perhaps even more elegant than the `[get,set]_weights()` method.
         - Throwing `tf.function` on this, and...165 seconds!
 That is a 20% error for my prediction.
 Impressive.
 Getting there, getting there...
+- Put `tf.function` on `Actor.call()`: about 130 seconds.
+This is for the calls during experience collection - I think other calls are covered recursively by `train_step`.
+The surprises keep on coming!
+- Now, it looks like I'm close to exhausting the easy speedups, but I want to check whether bundling the gradient tapes for actor and critic makes much difference.
+This will upset the class separation I just did today, but if the speedup is significant that's fine; there are good reasons to list the training process in the algorithm rather than the object (e.g. the training process is more a property of the algorithm that changes depending on DDPG, TD3, SAC etc., whereas actor-critic is a more consistent, basic idea).
+    - Still about 130 seconds (to be exact, a 3 second speed up, but it's from a sample size of 1).
+    - Well, good to know the object-oriented way is competetive here...but, I am actually favouring the in-algorithm option now, for the reason stated in the parent point.
+I'm anticipating changing the Actor-Critic classes anyway if I want them to be common to other algorithms (or perhaps it will be best to have DDPGCritic, TD3Critic and the like), but right now I _definitely_ anticipate the training steps to be tied to each algorithm.

 Aside: the [Estimator](https://www.tensorflow.org/versions/r2.0/api_docs/python/tf/estimator/Estimator) API